 One: Look for foods under 5g total sugar/100g

-In Australia, the nutrition information panel on the back of food and drink packaging lists the total amount of sugars, and does not separate natural from added sugars.
-Yet, it is the added sugars – not those naturally-occurring in whole foods – that we are concerned with.
+In Australia, the Nutrition Information Panel (NIP) on the back of food and drink packaging lists total sugars content.
+It does not separate intrinsic sugars from added sugars.
+Yet, it is the added sugars – not those that are intrinsic or naturally-occurring in whole foods – that we are concerned with.
 Until labelling requirements require added and free sugars to be listed separately from total sugars, for now remember:

-- Lactose is the naturally occurring sugar in dairy and amounts of lactose in dairy products vary – there is little in hard cheeses, but more in milk and yoghurt.
+- Lactose is the naturally occurring sugar in dairy.
+Amounts of lactose in dairy products vary – there is little in hard cheeses, but more in milk and yoghurt.
 On average milk and yoghurt, contains 4-5g (roughly 1 teaspoon) of lactose per 100g.
 If the label lists much over this, there is a good chance the remaining sugar is added.

 - Reading the ingredient list will indicate if and how much sugar or sweetener has been added to the product, which brings us to our next point.

 Two: Check the ingredient list